Counseling Services at UA

 - Coping with a loved one’s/roommate’s/friend’s experience of assault or violence

-The counseling services provided by the Mental Health Clinician for Sexual Assault and Trauma Services are provided with no charge for the first two (2) visits.
-Each session thereafter has a $25 fee.
+As of June 2017, there is no charge for the first two visits with the Oasis Counselor.
 All interactions with the counselor, including scheduling of or attendance at appointments, content of your sessions, progress in counseling, and your records are confidential.* No record of counseling is contained in any academic, education, or job placement file.

-*The Mental Health Clinician for Sexual Assault and Trauma Services is mandated by law to report incidents of abuse/assault of individuals under the age of 18.
+*The Oasis Counselor is mandated by law to report incidents of abuse/assault of individuals under the age of 18.
 There are a few other exceptions to the rule of confidentiality, and your counselor will address those with you.

 What can I expect?